-Enable This option makes it possible to activate session synchronization depending on the synchronization based duration of these sessions.
-Only connections with durations higher than or equal to on connection duration the value specified in the Minimum duration of connections to be synchronized (seconds) field will be considered.
+Enable This option makes it possible to activate session synchronization depending on the duration of these sessions.
+Only connections with durations higher than or equal to · · · · · · · · · · · · · · · · · · · on connection duration the value specified in the Minimum duration of connections to be synchronized (seconds) field will be considered.
+Canadana ahawan shari shari shari an adi Gada da kali sa da adi bada an ada da win a asan aharan inasi an Thia may exist in large numbers, such as DNS requests, for example.
+Specify the minimum duration (in seconds) of connections that need to be synchronized.
+A value of 0 means this option has been disabled.

 Sessions shorter than the specified value will be ignored during synchronization.
-This option therefore makes it possible to avoid synchronizing very short connections that may exist in large numbers, such as DNS requests, for example.
+This option therefore makes it possible to avoid synchronizing very short connections that